 Implant-stabilized dentures are an excellent investment for anyone who needs dentures but wants the added confidence of what dental implants offer.

 How Implant-Stabilized Dentures Work

 Depending on the shape of your mouth and how well your current denture fits (if applicable,) anywhere from 2-4 implants are installed.
-Special attachments are placed onto the top of each implant, which are made to “snap” into the locators on the base of your clip-in denture.
+Special attachments are placed onto the top of each implant, which is made to “snap” into the locators on the base of your clip-in denture.

 Advantages of Snap-on Dentures

 Wearing traditional dentures can be embarrassing and uncomfortable.
 Especially if your “plate” slips throughout the day.
-By stabilizing it in one place, you eliminate rubbing, chafing, and potential hot spots that are susceptible to infection.
+By stabilizing it in one place, you eliminate rubbing, chafing, and potential hot spots susceptible to infection.
 Knowing that your snap-on denture is secure makes it easier to speak and eat with an added level of confidence.